 Distracted driving can be a disaster

-You may have already heard, but in case you haven’t: it’s unsafe to text or talk on your phone while driving.
+It’s unsafe to text or talk on your phone while driving.
 You need to give your full attention to the road and the other drivers.
-Even if you can text without looking at the screen, it’s not still safe.
+Even if you can text without looking at the screen, it’s still not safe.
 Your full attention needs to be given to your car, and both hands should be on the steering wheel.

-Seven states and the District of Columbia have made texting while driving illegal, and other states are trying to pass similar laws.
-Also, 17 states completely banned cell phone use for teens and new drivers when driving, even talking with a headset.
-This means you must pull over and stop the car to make or receive a phone call or to text.
+Many states have made texting while driving illegal.
+Also, many states completely banned cell phone use for teens and new drivers when driving, even talking with a headset.
+This means you must pull over and stop the car to make or receive a phone call.